Who Can Sue When a Child Is Injured in a Car Crash?

 Nevada child car seat laws state that children who are younger than 6 years old and weigh less than 60 lbs. must ride in an approved safety restraint system.
 Children are generally safest riding in the back seat, and in vehicles containing front seat passenger air bags, infants and small children should always ride in the back.
 Parents or guardians that do not adequately secure their children prior to a car crash may not be eligible for full compensation due to the increased risks for costly injury or death.

-If personal injuries or fatalities to children in car accidents are caused by the negligence of another party, negligence must be proven in a court of law.
+If personal injuries or fatalities to children in car accidents are caused by the negligence of another party (such as a daycare facility), negligence must be proven in a court of law.
 It must be shown that the party owed a duty of care to the child victim, and a breach of that duty caused injuries to the child.
 In car accidents, the duty of care is to drive with the same care and skill that other reasonable motorists would exhibit under the same conditions.

 What is the Statute of Limitations for Injured Children in Nevada?